 “However, I want to be very clear—I do not support the expansion to voucher programs that were made in the budget.
 My biggest point of consternation with HB 1001 was the continued siphoning of money away from traditional public schools to voucher schools.

-“I remain firm in my stance that our traditional public schools that educate 93 percent of our students deserve to receive 93 percent of educational funding.
+“I remain firm in my stance that our traditional public schools that educate 93 percent of our students deserve to receive 93 percent of new educational funding.

 “Still, I do want to applaud the passage of this budget and the wins that my caucus and community were able to secure.
 I commend and thank Sen. Mishler, our hard working fiscal staff and everyone else who spent countless hours putting this budget together.
 HB 1001 isn’t perfect, but I do believe it will go a long way to support Indiana residents and improve our state.”